 After another afternoon of sanding, we decided that enough was enough.
 I wasn't particularly thrilled with the outcome, but I thought it was passable as "rustic," and the truth was that I just couldn't face another day of work on it.
 So, we lugged it back inside (chipping off some paint from our front door on the way in) and set it inside our dining room.

 Once it was in our house, I realized how much I disliked the finish.
 For some reason, it looked less patchy outside, but the more I looked at it, the more I hated it.
-During the week I had also been making big final decisions about the finishes for our bar (wallpaper, countertops and paint colors) which took a lot of my mental energy.
+During the week I had also been making big final decisions about the finishes for a big client project, which took a lot of my mental energy.
 I didn't have a lot left, and our failed refinishing project left me feeling totally defeated.

 At this point, I was ready to quit the entire challenge, until I realized that we had a table that was unusable, zero dining room chairs (I had sold them on Craigslist that morning), and one window without a blind as it had broken a few weeks before.
 So, quitting really wasn't an option.
 But equally, I now had a dining table that I didn't like at all.